Decision Making, Critical Thinking, and Change Processes Change Process

 - Identify useful resources that are available: facts, people, ideas, processes, other...

-- Identify who can assist or influence the decision making process and determine if their help or influence would lead to accurate information.
+- Identify any influences or influence systems that can hamper or assist to influence the decision making process and determine if their help or influence would lead to accurate information and better decisions.

 Identify choices, solutions, and implementations